-I’ve been playing and practicing guitar for more than 20 years and honestly, there were patches where I never got better.
+I’ve been playing and practicing guitar for more than 20 years, and honestly, there were patches where I never got better.
 I would have to say even a patch of about 2 or 3 years.
-I had to figure out what I was doing wrong and why I was continuing to suck at guitar.
-I realized a couple of things and I’m going to share them with you.
+I had to figure out what I was doing wrong and why I continued to suck at guitar.
+I realized a couple of things, and I’m going to share them with you.

 The reasons why you suck at guitar actually could be attributed to a lot of various factors.
-They are all here for you so don’t be shy to come back and check them again from time to time.
+They are all here for you, so don’t be shy to come back and recheck them from time to time.
 I have also thrown in a few cool curve balls that you might not have known or expected.
-Some of these tips may be obvious but guitar players fall into them all the time while practicing and playing live.
+Some of these tips may be obvious, but guitar players fall into them all the time while practicing and playing live.

 Why do I suck at the guitar?

 Alright, so here is the list of why you are not improving as a guitar player, and you suck at guitar.
 Perhaps you’ve even been playing for years and years, and you haven’t improved, and you don’t know why.
 If you are a beginner, then grab a pen or pencil and write these reasons down.
 Your lack of guitar playing skills can be directly attributed to at least 5 if not more of these factors, hindering your progress and keeping you in a guitar slump.
 If you go over these reasons and keep mindful of them, then you’re sure to improve gradually and consistently.

 You sit around watching the bachelor or the bachelorette on tv, eating your Cheetos with your girlfriend enjoying life, wishing you could play guitar better.
 One of the main reasons you don’t get better is that you don’t play enough guitar.
 Put down your Cheetos and pick up the guitar.
 Zakk Wylde said he would play up to 12 hours a day when learning to play.

 You don’t practice guitar for an extended period of time